ImperialCollegeLondon/coli-whole-cell-coarse-grained-model/README.md

 ## List of figures

 * Figure 1: A simple whole-cell coarse-grained model of bacterial growth reproduces proteome allocation data
-* Supplementary figure 1:
+* Supplementary figure 1: `stuff with fit landscape`
 * Figure 2: Integration of the structural model enables prediction of both cell composition and cell size
 * Figure 3: Regulation of division proteins by two proteome sectors quantitatively explain cell size across growth modulations
 * Supplementary figure 2: Scale normalization between Si et al. and Basan et al. data
 * Figure 4: Emergence of ‘adder’ size homeostasis and cellular individuality in the presence of reaction noise
+* Supplementary figure 3: `stuff with rates representation of cm`
-* Supplementary figure 3: Many factors can generate deviation from 'adder' size homeostasis
+* Supplementary figure 4: Many factors can generate deviation from 'adder' size homeostasis

 ## Details of figures data